 You can climb to the top of Signal Hill for an easy view of Table Mountain, Lion’s Head and the city below you.
-Of course, you could also climb Lion’s Head, it’s short but tough, rewarding you with 360 degree views of Cape Town and Table Mountain.
+Of course, you could also climb Lion’s Head, it’s short but tough, rewarding you with 360-degree views of Cape Town and Table Mountain.

 The main highlight is Table Mountain itself.
-Because we were so short on time we weren’t able to hike it, and of course the gondola was closed for repairs and due to open only after we had left.
+Because we were so short on time we weren’t able to hike it, and of course, the gondola was closed for repairs and due to open only after we had left.
 It was such a shame, but it’s the perfect excuse to go back!
-We ended our time in the city with an ice cream on one of the city beaches and some epic food (try the Disco Fries) in Hello Sailor.
+We ended our time in the city with ice cream on one of the city beaches and some epic food (try the Disco Fries) in Hello Sailor.

 Around Cape Town

 There is so much to see and do around this already perfect city.
 You can visit Robben Island, where Nelson Mandela spent 18 of his 27 years in prison.
-You can relax on Camp’s Bay Beach or many others like it.
+You can relax at Camp’s Bay Beach or many others like it.
 The best obviously being Boulder Beach where you can see penguins!
 They are just the cutest.

 As you make your way south along the Cape Peninsula you’ll find dramatic cliffs and rolling hills.
 Be sure to make your way down to the Cape of Good Hope, the (almost) most southern tip of the African continent where the South Atlantic and Southern oceans meet.
 You can walk from here to the Cape Point Lighthouse in about an hour and it’s worth it for the views.